code-lab-org/nost-tools/docs/source/resources_library/time_management/index.rst

         init_max_retry: int = 5,

-.. list-table:: Variable explination
+.. list-table:: Variable definitions
-   :widths: 25 25 50
+   :widths: 50 50
    :header-rows: 1

    * - Variable
-     - Explination
+     - Explanation
    * - self
      - Reference to the manager object instanciated by the calling of the 'execute_test_plan' function
    * - sim_start_time